 JK’s Management offer an acting and performance agency in The South Wales Valleys for children and adults.

-ADULTS MUST BE BASED IN WALES to apply to our agency and should send an email to firstname.lastname@example.org with a full CV, headshots, basic info such as height and skills and a mp4/.mov video self tape of which, the instructions are at the bottom of the page.
+Applicants must be BASED IN WALES to apply to our agency and should send an email to [email protected] with a full CV or link to Spotlight, two headshots in colour and a mp4/.mov link which a short introduction to who you are, hobbies and interests and a short showreel or monologue.
 We can not accept every application as our aim is to keep the agency as personal as we possibly can, but please feel free to pop us a message, we may not be right for you but we can recommend someone who is.
+Our books are open very rarely, please check if they are open via our social media pages.

 Parents who are interested in signing their children with ANY AGENCY should read the information below, an honest review of what it takes to sign to an agency.